ignite/cli/docs/docs/01-welcome/01-index.md

 ## Embracing the Cosmos Ecosystem

-Ignite CLI is your entry point into the vibrant Cosmos ecosystem, a hub of innovation where you can explore a plethora of applications, from wallets and explorers to smart contracts and DEXes, all powered by CometBFT and the Cosmos SDK.
+Ignite CLI is your entry point into the vibrant Cosmos ecosystem, a hub of innovation where you can explore a range of applications, from wallets and explorers to smart contracts and DEXes, all powered by CometBFT and the Cosmos SDK.
 This ecosystem is home to over [$50 billion worth of blockchain projects](https://cosmos.network/ecosystem/tokens/), showcasing the scalability and versatility of the technologies at play.

 ## Projects using Tendermint and Cosmos SDK